SimeonDee/personal-fin-wallet/README.md

 # personal-fin-wallet
-A Personal Financial Management Wallet app for self-monitoring, built using Nodejs and Express (Backend) and React Native (Mobile).
+A Personal Financial Management Wallet app for self-expense tracking and monitoring, built with React Native (Mobile), and with Nodejs and Express (Backend).

 ## Features